 Dr Begley is the inaugural CEO of BioCurate, a joint initiative of Monash and Melbourne Universities and created to provide commercial focus in the early phases of drug development.
+Dr Begley is also the Chair of the AKBC Innovation in Health and Biotechnology sub-committee.

 He served as Chief Scientific Officer at Akriveia Therapeutics, California (2016-2017) and TetraLogic Pharmaceuticals, Pennsylvania (2012-2e016).
 From 2002-2012, he was Vice-President and Global Head of Hematology/Oncology Research at Amgen, Thousand Oaks, California, responsible for building, directing and integrating Amgen’s 5 research sites.
 There he highlighted the issue of research integrity and scientific reproducibility.